x-Code-x/sdmx-prototype-json/json-slice/json-slice-field-guide.md

 *Array* *nullable*.
 A collection of series.
 Each series object contains the observation values and associated metadata (dimensions and attributes), when the observations contained in the data set are used into logical groups (time series or cross-sections).
-This element must not be used in case the data set represents a flat list of observations!
+This element must **not** be used in case the data set represents a flat list of observations.
 Example:

     {
       "dimensions": [ 0, 0, 0, 0, 0, 0 ],